CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

 - sender
     - The full sender name
 - receiver
     - The full receiver name.
-When a report does not get routed to a receiver this value will be `"null"`.
 - bundleSize
     - Length of the bundle JSON string